mark1ad/mark1ad.github.io/README.md

 # mark1ad.github.io

 This project is using MVC.
-The model object contains all of the data.
+The model object contains all of the data and the state of the game.
 The view object will  do all the changes to the html.
 The controller object is the brains of the operation.

 Each row of the board is in its own div to make layout easier.